 The District also has about 2000 acres of timberland around the lake that is professionally managed by Farmer's National Company which was formerly James Houser Consulting Foresters.

-The District is a member of the National Water Resources Association, the Texas Water Conservation Association, Texas Forestry Association and the American Tree Farm System.
+The District is a member of the National Water Resources Association, the Texas Water Conservation Association, Texas Forestry Association, the American Tree Farm System and the Texas 811 System.

 MORE INFORMATIOON ABOUT GIANT SALVINIA CAN BE FOUND HERE: http://www.texasinvasives.org/plant_database/detail.php?symbol=SAMO5